justinbodnar/blackjack-ai/README.md

 </pre>

-code for preprocessing the data set
+code for preprocessing the level 1 data set

 <pre>
 # get the data set